braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/inapp_messages.md

 ## Analytics

-To log analytics using your `BrazeInAppMessage`, pass the instance into the desired analytics function:
+to log analytics using your `brazeinappmessage`, pass the instance into the desired analytics function:
 - `logInAppMessageClicked`
 - `logInAppMessageImpression`
 - `logInAppMessageButtonClicked` (along with the button index)